RunestoneInteractive/RunestoneServer/source/Recursion/Exercises.rst

    advice is that initially you should fake the deletion of the files --- just print the full path names of each file that you intent to delete.
-Once you're happy that your logic is correct, and you can see that you're not deleting the wrong things, you can replace the print statement with the real thing.
+Once you're happy that your logic is correct, and you can see that you're not deleting the wrong